-26 of the most stunning spots in Africa
+25 of Africa's most amazing places to visit

 14. Mount Mulanje, Malawi

-At around 3,000 meters, the Mulanje Massif is the highest mountain in central Africa.
+At around 3,000 meters (about 9,850 feet), the Mulanje Massif dwarfs the lush land that surrounds it.
 It's split in two by the Fort Lister Gap, a broad pass eroded by the Phalombe and Sombani rivers.

 The mountain is distinguished by giant basins of rock and narrow gullies cut by fast-flowing streams.
 A strenuous trek leads to magnificent viewpoints.